balatvm/redux-breakpoint/README.md

 ## Features
 1. It uses [Debounce](https://medium.com/@_jh3y/throttling-and-debouncing-in-javascript-b01cad5c8edf) logic to avoid unwanted dispatches, in turn it'll avoid unwanted re-rendering.

 2. This library is not only for breakpoint, it also can be used as window resize trigger.
 If any of your components/container has to use resize listener for xxx reason, it's very easy to subscribe to store rather than adding 'resize' listener to window and writing debounce or throttle logic again.
-If you don't want your component to be re-rendered, you can use componentShouldUpdate() react lifecycle method.
+If you don't want your component to be re-rendered, you can make componentShouldUpdate() to return false in react lifecycle method.

 ## Next Steps

 1. Accepting custom breakpoint in the config parameter.
 2. Options for listening only to Width change or Only height change.
 (If needed)
 3. Explore on ES7 decorator.
 The plan is, just adding @Breakpoint decorator to any component should make the component to be connected to store and the breakpoint to be mapped to the component props.